 The Student Success Office, which currently hosts workshops and a reading group, has expanded and reorganized the workshop series!
 Introducing the Advisor Learning Network (ALN).
 ALN will offer a series of workshops each semester organized around different themes.
 ALN will expand upon the professional development opportunities offered by the Undergraduate Advising Conference.
-Descriptions and details for each group are below.
+Please click on the box for each group below.

 The Advisor Reading Group provides the opportunity for advisors to read and discuss the most recent literature on student development, trends in higher education and students’ success in order to inform advising practices and programs.
 Visit the Advisor Reading Group webpage for more information.

 Spring 2020: FINANCIAL AID AND ACADEMIC ADVISING *lunch provided*

 - Tuesday, February 18 @ 12:00-1:30pm | 1310B MMH (RSVP)

 - Thursday, March 12 @ 12:00-1:30pm | 1310B MMH (RSVP)

 - - Guest Speaker from Office of Student Financial Aid

 - Thursday, April 16 @ 12:00-1:30pm | 1310B MMH (RSVP)

 The Advisor Training Group provides training on electronic systems and policies and practices.